SciNet: Evaluating AI Agents in Relation-Aware Scientific Literature Retrieval: Demonstrating the Practical Value of SciNet via Downstream Applications

-To demonstrate the practical value of our benchmark, we conducted a case study on \textbf{automatic literature review}.
+To demonstrate the practical value of our dataset, we conducted a case study on \textbf{automatic literature review}.
 Through this experiment, we aim to illustrate, from an application perspective, the critical importance of relation-aware retrieval.

-\textbf{Experimental Setup:} We selected a set of 20 representative queries from our path-wise benchmark, each corresponding to a research path with ground-truth papers and abstracts.
-For each query, the ground-truth sequence provides a reference trajectory of the evolution of ideas, allowing for systematic evaluation of survey generation methods. \begin{floatingfigure}[r]{0.55\textwidth}
+\textbf{Experimental Setup:} We selected a set of 40 representative queries from our path-wise dataset, each corresponding to a research path with ground-truth papers and abstracts.
+For each query, the ground-truth sequence provides a reference trajectory of the evolution of ideas, allowing for systematic evaluation of survey generation methods.

-\end{floatingfigure} Four different approaches were evaluated: \textit{Base LLM}: A LLM that generates surveys solely from the input query and paper abstracts, without any external retrieval or ground-truth information. \textit{Search-enabled LLM}: LLM leverages web-based literature retrieval tools to generate survey reports without access to ground-truth paper sequences. \textit{Deep Research System}: Our proposed system, which explicitly models literature evolution and performs multi-hop retrieval over relational structures. \textit{Base LLM with Ground Truth}: The same model as above, but provided with the ground-truth paper sequences for each query to assess the upper-bound performance achievable when the full evolution path is known.
+Four different approaches were evaluated: \textit{Base LLM}: An LLM that generates surveys solely from the input query and paper abstracts, without any external retrieval or ground-truth information. \textit{Search-enabled LLM}: An LLM leverages web-based literature retrieval tools to generate survey reports without access to ground-truth paper sequences. \textit{Deep Research System}: Our proposed system, which explicitly models literature evolution and performs multi-hop retrieval over relational structures. \textit{Base LLM with Ground Truth}: The same model as above, but provided with the ground-truth paper sequences for each query to assess the upper-bound performance achievable when the full evolution path is known.
 All methods used identical prompt templates, emphasizing structured survey writing in academic Markdown style, highlighting the progression and connections between papers, and focusing on relevance, completeness, depth, logical flow, and overall usefulness.